Frequently asked questions

-If you choose not to buy the boat based on the negative survey findings, the survey will have been well worth the cost.
+If you choose not to buy the boat based on any negative survey findings, the survey will have been well worth the cost.
 If you do buy the boat, your insurer will require the survey.
 The surveyor should be hired by the buyer, and not the seller.
 The Pre-Purchase survey can also be used to obtain insurance but includes more information such as cosmetic deficiencies that do not affect safety of the vessel but do affect resale value.

 Some surveyors make no distinction between the above two common kinds of survey.
 They charge the same rate for both.
 I charge a lower fee for a “Condition and Valuation” survey used for insurance renewal as it does not need to be as detailed as a “Pre-Purchase” survey and should therefore be priced differently.

-Please see my rate sheet page on the menu.
+Please see my pricing page on the menu.

 I am located in Toronto and offer surveys within the Greater Toronto Area and beyond.
 I also offer surveys at the Toronto Island yacht clubs and marinas, with an additional fee for the extra travel time required.

-If you are outside of the Greater Toronto Area, a per km charge is added to the fee.
+A per km travel charge is added to the fee on surveys.
 Please see rate sheet on menu for more detail.

 Chris brings decades of hands-on practical experience in the marine services field to his survey work.
 The Society of Accredited Marine Surveyors SAMS® has recognized this experience in giving Chris the SAMS®- AMS® designation.
 This experience combined with ongoing education and research makes Chris the right choice for a thorough competent survey.
 Chris is also certified by the ABYC ( American Boat and Yacht Council) with both “Standards” and practical “Marine Electrician” certifications.